deviantech/food_info/README.markdown

 ## Note on Patches/Pull Requests

-Patches/Pull Requests welcome, particularly adding support for additional data sources!
-As always, the process is to fork this project on Github, make your changes (preferably in a topic branch, and without changing the gem version), then send a pull request.
+Contributions are welcome, particularly adding adapters for additional data sources.

+As always, the process is to fork this project on Github, make your changes (preferably in a topic branch, and without changing the gem version), send a pull request, and then receive much appreciation!

 ## License